AchchansMishra/Auto-DB/README.md

 # Auto-DB
-AI-Based Database Query Generator
+AI-Based Database Query Generator<br/>
-Just select the type of Database and Query you want.
+Just select the type of Database and Query you want.<br/>
 To run this project
 1. Git clone
 2. npm start